BABY WITH US

 surrogacy law by state

-Surrogacy laws in the United States vary widely across states.
+Surrogacy laws in the United States vary widely across states as of Aug 14, 2025.
 While some states fully support and regulate surrogacy, others restrict or even prohibit it.
 If you are an intended parent or a potential surrogate, understanding your state’s legal stance is essential.

 At BabyWith.us, we specialize in guiding families through state-specific surrogacy laws to ensure a safe and legally secure journey.
 Below is a state-by-state guide, including fully surrogacy-friendly states, moderate states, and restrictive states.